merlinfuchs/kite/kite-docs/docs/reference/credit-system.md

   - `gpt-4o-mini` (default): 25 credits per execution
 - **`Send API request` block**: 3 credits per execution

-Conditions, loops, and other control flow blocks will not consume any credits.
+Control flow blocks, like conditions and loops, will not consume any credits.

 ## Tips

-Because credits are consumed by every action in your flows, it's important to only run actions when necessary.
+Since every action in your flows consumes credits, it’s important to run actions only when necessary.
 For example, you should usually not run actions on every message.
 Instead, you should use conditions to only run actions when certain conditions are met.